rant-lang/rant/README.md

 🎛 **Automatic Formatting** <br/>
 Passively format text output with automatic capitalization, whitespace normalization, and number formatting.

-🧩 **Modules** <br/>
+🧩 **Simple Module System** <br/>
-Create libraries of Rant functions and share them between your programs using Rant's simple module system.
+Creating a Rant module and depending on it in another Rant program is as trivial as writing the script and importing it... that's it.

+You can add your own package manager on top if you want, but it's not required.

 📚 **Rant Standard Library** <br/>
 A comprehensive standard library provides the tools needed to rapidly iterate on your ideas.